kupehtci/DOCUMENTATION/GAME PRODUCTION/Roadmap.md

 -----PITCH APPROVED-----

-* `Conception`: Define the game characteristics and details after the game pitch has been aproved.
+* `Conception`: Define the game characteristics and details after the game pitch has been approved.
 	* Initial GDD & narrative blueprint
 	* Visual style guide and Art Bible $*^2$
 	* Documentation creation